niloy-saha85/react-redux-toolkit/README.md

-# React App with Redux Toolkit and Thunk
+# React App with Redux Toolkit and React Saga